 5. You can be free from all your crap.

 While I’m very far from being a minimalist, there was just something freeing about living out of a backpack for a year.
 Having all my possessions on my back just made life easier.
 There was no pondering for an hour about which outfit to wear or what shoes to put on (when you only have 3 outfits and 2 pairs of shoes, it’s much simpler).
-A lot of the time, more stuff means more headaches, and now that we’ve been home for over three years, I can’t count how many times we said to each other, “It was just so much easier on the road, not having a car or a house or all this stuff that can break or get damaged or costs money.”
+A lot of the time, more stuff means more headaches, and now that we’ve been home for over five years, I can’t count how many times we said to each other, “It was just so much easier on the road, not having a car or a house or all this stuff that can break or get damaged or costs money.”

 6. You can be free to finally pursue what it is you truly love.